john-bokma/resume-pandoc/README.md

  : number sections, default off.
 Can also be controlled using the `pandoc` option `-N, --number-sections`.

+name-color
+ : the SVG name of the font color used for your name on the resume.
+For example `DarkSlateGray`.
+Note that this option also changes the font used for your name to bold and sans serif.

+section-color
+ : the SVG name of the font color used for sections.
+For example `Tomato`.
+Note that this option also changes the section font to bold and sans serif.

+Regarding the last two options: if you just want to change the font to sans serif bold you can just use the color `black`.

 # Example PDF

 See [http://castleamber.com/documents/perl-programmer-john-bokma-resume.pdf](http://castleamber.com/documents/perl-programmer-john-bokma-resume.pdf).